Bursoap/Hstore/README.rst

 - field_type
 - kwargs

-Use kwargs to add args for field, such as max_length, validators.
+Use kwargs to add arguments for field, such as max_length, validators.
 For some fields kwargs can be optional.